*As of Jul 9, 2 AM local time.*

 It is currently Thursday overnight in Queen Creek.
 The air temperature stands at 93F, with a feels-like temperature of 92F.
 Relative humidity is at 30%, and the dew point is 58F.
 Winds are blowing from the southeast at 9 mph, with gusts reaching 11 mph.
 The sky remains clear.

-Today, the sun will dominate the sky with sunny conditions.
-The high will reach near 113F, with temperatures falling to around 111F in the afternoon.
-There is only a 1% chance of precipitation.
 Winds will vary from west to southwest at 0 to 10 mph, with gusts as high as 20 mph.
 Overnight tonight, skies will stay clear.
 Temperatures will drop to a low around 83F, though they may rise to around 86F later in the night.
-Heat index values will remain high at around 110.
-Winds will shift to south southwest at 5 to 10 mph, with gusts up to 20 mph.